 - Specific work with young women through the delivery of workshops to support peer mentoring and youth advocacy.

 - Creating referral pathways to refuge provision and FGM clinics, as part of casework

 - Services in a range of languages, including Farsi, Somali, Arabic, English, Pashtu, Turkish, Kurdish, Urdu, Punjabi, Gujarati, Portuguese, French and Swahili

-Asian Women’s Resource Centre
+Asian Women’s Resource Centre (lead partner)

 IMECE Women’s Centre

 Southall Black Sisters Trust

 Foundation for Women’s Health, Research and development (FORWARD)